OFFER│Moto G22 hits historic lowest price at Oi Place

 🤑 Want more offers?
 Join the Oficina da Net Offers Channel on Telegram

 Remembering that the value of BRL 1,084.68 can be used for cash payment on Pix or credit card.
-If you want to pay in installments, the value loses the discount available only for cash payments, but leaves up to 10 installments of BRL 123.90.
+If you want to pay in installments, the value loses the discount available only for cash payments, but leaves in installments of up to 10 installments of BRL 123.90.

 Where’s the offer?